-a.
-Use of 'reasonable force'
+10.1 Use of 'reasonable force'

 There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
-Note: Further advice can be accessed in Part Two of KCSIE.
+Further information regarding our approach and expectations can be found in the school's behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
+Note: Further advice can be accessed in Part two of KCSIE.